 Autogenic training might be beneficial for some people, but should not replace their usual medication or therapy.

-This technique involves using electronic devices to measure different bodily functions, such as temperature of the skin, pulse rate, or tension in the muscles.
-Its aim is to help a person to control or relax a specific part of the body.
+This technique involves using electronic devices to measure different bodily functions, such as temperature of the skin, pulse rate, or

 The therapy involves attaching sensors to a specific part of the body, which produce measurements as a person relaxes.
 A person can then use the feedback to help them make changes where necessary, such as relaxing a particular muscle.